firebird631/siis/doc/cli.md

 ### Default mode ###

-Global fonctions are accessible throught direct keys :
+Global fonctions are accessible through direct keys :
 * changing the active view
 * clearing the console or signal or debug view content
 * toggle on the desktop notifier (popup and audio alerts)